solidjs/solid-docs/WRITING.md

 Now that we've laid out how we'd like your contribution to look, we'd like to take a moment to discuss how we'd like to see it organized.

-Please note that, for making commenting on GitHub easier, **each sentence gets its own line**.
+Please note that, for editing purposes, **each sentence gets its own line**.
 Paragraphs should have two lines between them.

 ### Headings